dotnet/aspnetcore/README.md

 1. Run build.cmd to restore all the necessary packages and generate project files
 2. Open a command prompt and cd \src\<AppFolder>\
 3. [Helios]:
-	4. Helios.cmd to launch the app on IISExpress.
+	4. Helios.cmd to launch the app on IISExpress (Application started at URL http://localhost:5001/).
 4. [SelfHost]:
-	5. Run Selfhost.cmd (This runs k web)
+	5. Run Selfhost.cmd (This runs k web - Application started at URL http://localhost:5002/)
 5. [CustomHost]:
-	6. Run CustomHost.cmd (This hosts the app in a console application)
+	6. Run CustomHost.cmd (This hosts the app in a console application - Application started at URL http://localhost:5003/)

 ### Adding a new package:
 1. Edit the project.json to include the package you want to install